JEBAKUMAR99/ai-email-intelligence/help.md

 Ensure extension is assigned to your profile

-Analyze / Action buttons disabled
+🚫 Buttons disabled

 API key not configured

 No emails in the record

-No emails found
+🚫 No emails found

-Ensure emails exist in the Emails related list
+Ensure emails exist in Emails related list

-No summary or output
+🚫 No output / response

-Email should contain content
+Email must contain content

 Check internet connection

 Try another email

-Tasks not created
+🚫 Tasks not created

 Click Generate To-Do List

-Ensure you have task creation permission
+Ensure task permissions are enabled

-🔐 Security & Data
+🔐 Security & Privacy

-Data is processed only when actions are triggered
+Data is processed only when triggered

 No permanent storage of email content

-Access limited to selected record emails
+Access limited to selected CRM record

 ⚡ Performance

-Typical processing time: 5–20 seconds
+Typical response time: 5–20 seconds

 Depends on email length and complexity

+🧩 Requirements

+Zoho CRM (with email integration)

+Valid OpenAI API Key

+User access to:

+Contacts / Leads / Accounts

+Emails related list

-📩 Contact Support
+📩 Support

-If your issue is not resolved:

 📧 support@techiesaround.com